GeorgeBatch/arch-pre-training/README_ARCH.md

 Pretraining Task Ablations (1), Transformer Size Ablations (3 and 5) and Backbone Ablations (1) are all the same exact model.
 ```

-## Data Exploration
+## Data Exploration (Dataset Changed!)

-From original paper:
+From the original paper:
 "ARCH contains 11,816 bags and 15,164 images in total.
 Figure 4c shows a more detailed breakdown by the number of bags according to the number of images within the bag, with the smallest bag size being 1 (9,772 samples) and the largest bag size being 9 for which we have only 7 samples."

+The dataset available on the web is smaller than the one described in the paper.
+I decided to recompute the statistics of the dataset.
-See `./arch/1-ARCH-Data-Exploration.ipnb` for details.
+See `./arch/1-ARCH-Data-Exploration.ipnb` for implementation.

 ### Books Set